GDPR, Website Terms and other legal bits and pieces

 You can contact us via:

 FAO: HappyPorch, Unit 5395, PO Box 26965, Glasgow, G1 9BW

 What information do we collect about you

-The information you provide to us might include: your name, first name, postal address, email address, and phone number.
+The information you provide to us might include: your name, first name, email address, and phone number.
 Your information includes anything which identifies you so if you provide an email to us under a “Contact” section on our website www.happyporch.com (the “Website”) we will receive personal data information mentioned hereto.

 We will not ask you to provide us with any sensitive information such as details about your racial or ethnic origin, political opinions, religious, philosophical or similar beliefs, trade union membership, health, sexual life or orientation.